Updated July 12, 2021

 - P: Severe malnutrition in the context of chronic illness related to…

-- S: Consuming < 75% of estimated energy needs > 1 month (~63% x 1 month), severe loss of subcutaneous fat (orbital, triceps, fat overlying the ribs) and severe muscle mass loss (wasting of temporalis, deltoids, interosseous, trapezious and quadriceps).
+- S: consuming < 75% of estimated energy needs > on2 month (~63% x one month), severe loss of subcutaneous fat (orbital, triceps, fat overlying the ribs) and severe muscle mass loss (wasting of temporalis, deltoids, interosseous, trapezious and quadriceps).

 - P: Food/nutrition-related knowledge deficit related to…

-- S: Questions raised regarding protein serving size and unaware of need to take phosphate binders within 5 to 10 minutes before or after a meal.
+- S: questions raised regarding protein serving size and unaware of need to limit dietary potassium.

 The PES statement is part of the Nutrition Care Process (NCP), a systematic approach to providing high-quality nutrition care.